-Opportunities for appeal of negative recommendations exist for the non-tenured faculty member at the dean's or vice president's level and again at the president's level prior to a review of the latter's decision by the Board of Regents.
+Opportunities for appeal of negative recommendations on applications for tenure exist at the dean's or vice President's level and again at the President's level prior to a review of the latter's decision by the Board of Trustees.

-Two appeal opportunities follow the dean's action and precede that of the president.
+Two appeal opportunities follow the dean's action and precede that of the President.
 The candidate may opt to utilize either one, but not both, of these opportunities.
-Should the dean opt not to recommend in favor of tenure, the candidate may request a pre-appeal conference with the vice president.
-Should the vice president choose not to recommend for tenure and the candidate has not appealed following the dean's decision, the candidate may request a pre-appeal conference with the president.
+Should the dean opt not to recommend in favor of tenure, the candidate may request a pre-appeal conference with the vice President.
+Should the vice President choose not to recommend for tenure and the candidate has not appealed following the dean's decision, the candidate may request a pre-appeal conference with the President.
 In either event the pre-appeal conference must be requested within seven days of receiving written notice of the negative recommendation.

 After the pre-appeals conference, if the candidate has decided to proceed with the appeal, s/he must file an appeal in writing with the university Promotion and Tenure Appeals Committee within one week or forfeit the right to appeal at that level.
-When the appeal goes forward, the vice president will submit the candidate's complete application to the chair of the university Promotion and Tenure Appeals Committee.
-The committee shall review information relevant to each appeal in accordance with procedures developed by the committee for all such appeals and incorporate its recommendations as a part of each candidate's application to be returned to the vice president or the president for consideration.
+When the appeal goes forward, the vice President will submit the candidate's complete application to the chair of the university Promotion and Tenure Appeals Committee.
+The committee shall review information relevant to each appeal in accordance with procedures developed by the committee for all such appeals and incorporate its recommendations as a part of each candidate's application to be returned to the vice President or the President for consideration.

-Within seven days of receiving, in writing, the vice president's recommendation, the candidate may request a pre-appeal conference with the president.
+Within seven days of receiving, in writing, the vice President's recommendation, the candidate may request a pre-appeal conference with the President.
 If, during the course of that conference, the candidate feels justified in requesting a formal hearing of the appeal, he/she may request that the university Promotion and Tenure Appeals Committee hear that appeal.
 Within one week of the pre-appeal conference the candidate must file a written request with the committee's chair.
-Upon request by the committee's chair, the president will submit the candidate's complete tenure application dossier to the committee.
+Upon request by the committee's chair, the President will submit the candidate's complete tenure application dossier to the committee.

-The committee will review information relevant to the appeal according to procedures developed by the committee for all such appeals and will incorporate its recommendations as a part of the candidate's application, which is then returned to the president for his/her consideration.
-The committee will also send a copy of its recommendation(s) to the candidate, the department chair, the dean and the appropriate vice president.
+The committee will review information relevant to the appeal according to procedures developed by the committee for all such appeals and will incorporate its recommendations as a part of the candidate's application, which is then returned to the President for his/her consideration.
+The committee will also send a copy of its recommendation(s) to the candidate, the department chair, the dean and the appropriate vice President.

-In the event the university Promotion and Tenure Appeals Committee makes a recommendation regarding tenure and/or promotion, the president or vice president will inform the chair of the committee in writing of the final decision and its rationale.
+In the event the university Promotion and Tenure Appeals Committee makes a recommendation regarding tenure and/or promotion, the President or vice President will inform the chair of the committee in writing of the final decision and its rationale.